solsrnggambler124469-ctrl/Blobs/README.md

 We have our own custom modding feature which allows you to add your own "main.lua" script and edit the game.
 Alternatively, you can add a "main.json" file and start editing from there!

 The modding feature is in beta and is being worked on.
 Please be patient.
-Soon, we'll add our own documentation on the json and lua systems.
+You can view the documentation on the JSON and Lua modding styles [here](https://blobs.byteland.online/modding/).
 To safely disable modding, scroll down to the NOTES section of the readme file

 # **DOWNLOADING**